framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 ## About Functional Programming

 Functional programming isn't new.
-It's origins lie in Lisp which was created in the 1950's and is the second-oldest computer langauge
+It's origins lie in Lisp which was created in the 1950's and is the second-oldest computer language
 (second only to FORTRAN).
 Throughout the 70's and 80's a lot of functional languages were created, mostly in academia, to study the benefits of the functional style, as well look at levels of expressiveness in programming languages.
 Classic functional languages include Standard ML, Miranda, and Haskell.
 Haskell was a result of the proliferation of similar functional languages being created by each university in England (and elsewhere).
 It was decided that a single, committee-designed functional language should exist that included the best ideas of all of the diverse variants out there.
-Haskell is probably the most widely used langauge today from that era.
+Haskell is probably the most widely used language today from that era.
 It has an extremely powerful type system and a very strong view of purity -- lack of side effects -- but it has been used extensively over the last 25 years in industry as well as academia.

-The recent resurgence of functional programming has shown itself in languages like F# from Microsoft, Scala, and Clojure, as well as some compile-to-JS languages like Elm and PureScript.
+The recent resurgence of functional programming has shown itself in languages like F# from Microsoft, Scala, and Clojure, even Rust, as well as some compile-to-JS languages like Elm and PureScript.
 The reason behind this resurgence is that immutable data structures and pure functions offer the ability to write concurrent code a lot more easily and lot more safely than the mainstream OOP approach.
 And we need concurrency in order to take advantage of multi-core machines, now that we're no longer seeing continued speed increases